This post is excerpted from Problems in Bible Interpretation: Difficult Passages IV, available now from Logos Mobile Education.

 In English we see a word like profane and we think it’s some sort of morally off-putting thing, but it actually means it comes from a common location.
 There is sacred space in Israelite thought, and then there is common space.
 There is turf associated with God and where God’s presence is and where His priests are supposed to be, and then there is turf that everybody else can walk on.

 So the difference between profane and sacred is really important here.
 Apparently, what Milgrom is saying is that the coals that Nadab and Abihu used came from a place not designated as a holy or a sacred spot, a proper location.
 It came from a common, nonsanctified source.

 Nadab and Abihu’s crime, then, was polluting sacred space with their nonsacred coals.
 It places them right in front of Yahweh, so to speak, right at the veil where the altar of incense was.
 They carry something unauthorized to that point where He is right behind the veil, and they offer incense using profane coals.
 And if you remember the passage, the fire that consumes them comes out from behind the veil.
 It comes directly from God, and it consumes both Nadab and Abihu.

 As Moses says just a few verses later to their father Aaron, “You are to distinguish between the holy and the common,” the sacred and the profane.
 The object lesson was that God’s presence is not to be polluted.
 He gave rules to teach you about sacred space, so learn the lesson.

-The passage is actually quite understandable on its own terms.
+The passage about strange fire in Leviticus 10 is actually quite understandable on its own terms.
 It’s just that we have little concept anymore of sacred space, judging certain areas to be for the Lord’s presence and no other use.